moyicat/moyicat.github.io/_posts/2016-08-02-graphq-videos.md

 ###### Position Absolute

-From webpage to video, one big change in design and front-end code is the page is no longer a scrolling flow, but a defined 16:9 screen.
+From webpage to video, one big change in design and front-end code is the page is no longer a scrolling flow but a defined 16:9 screen.

-This means new challenges, as most <span class="small-caps">CSS</span> layout techniques do not apply; but also more freedom—everything can be `position: absolute;` with a defined place.
-That also eliminated the need of having structural <span class="small-caps">HTML</span> code in the slides.
+This means not only new challenges since most <span class="small-caps">CSS</span> layout techniques do not apply, but also more freedom—everything can be `position: absolute;` with a defined place.
+This structure also eliminated the need for having structural <span class="small-caps">HTML</span> code in the slides.

-So I decided to do exactly that, have `.slide` fill up the entire page with a fixed position, and every element within position absolute.
+So I decided to do exactly that, have `.slide` fill up the entire page with a fixed position, and every element within be set to position absolute.

 {% highlight scss %}
 .slide {